davegurnell/play-tagless-case-study/README.md

 1. Convert `PasswordStore` to finally tagless style like we did in the [previous case study](https://github.com/davegurnell/tagless-case-study)

-2. Integrate `PasswordStore` with Guice by creating a concrete subtype that doesn't have any type parameters and injecting that into your controller
+2. Integrate `PasswordStore` with Guice somehow

 ## Integrating Finally Tagless Modules with Play using Manual DI Play